2016rshah/blog/posts/12-books-12-months-2018.md

 A River Runs Through It & Other Stories by Norman Maclean (January Bonus Rounds!)
-The New Jim Crow by Michelle Alexander (February) Between the World and Me by Ta-Nehisi Coates (March)
+The New Jim Crow by Michelle Alexander (February) Between the World and Me by Ta-Nehisi Coates (March) The Kite Runner by Khaled Hosseini (March Bonus Round!)
 ```

 See also: [(At Least) 12 Books in 12 Months - 2017](https://www.rshah.org/blog/posts/12-books-12-months-2017.html)